Stainless Steel Surface Finish Guide: Types, Ra Values & How to Choose

 Architectural

 No.4, HL, BA, or mirror finish are selected depending on the desired appearance.
+These finishes are often used on stainless steel plate and sheet for visible surfaces.

 Stainless steel surface finish is not only a visual property but also a performance specification.
 When ordering stainless steel materials, it is important to confirm the finish designation, maximum Ra value, and whether passivation or electropolishing is required after fabrication.